mkandyng/demo/tradedemo-ng/tradedemo-ng-gui/README.md

 <h2>1.0 Introduction to TradeDemo-NG GUI</h2>

-This project is the Web frontend of a skeleton trading application I am developing to serve as a blueprint on how to apply modern technologies to implement a working cloud-native application that adheres to the principles of <a href="https://12factor.net/">12 Factor App</a> and <a href="https://www.reactivemanifesto.org/">Reactive Manifesto</a>.
+This project is the Web frontend of a skeleton trading application I am developing to serve as a blueprint on how to apply modern technologies to implement a <a href="https://dzone.com/articles/the-battle-of-the-testing-triangle">testable</a> cloud-native application that adheres to the principles of <a href="https://12factor.net/">12 Factor App</a> and <a href="https://www.reactivemanifesto.org/">Reactive Manifesto</a>.

 A <a href="http://tradedemo-ng.appspot.com" alt="tradedemo-ng">live demo</a> is available which is deployed to the Google Cloud Platform.